moisseev/rspamd-spamness/README.markdown

 ![screenshot](https://cloud.githubusercontent.com/assets/2275981/12062734/4021734a-afb3-11e5-8558-626fedd797ee.png
 "Rspamd-spamness adds a column to the thread pane (message list) and a header to the message pane.
 The size and saturation of a circle reflects larger or smaller spam score.")

-Rspamd-spamness is a fork of the [Spamness add-on](https://addons.mozilla.org/en-US/thunderbird/addon/spamness/) by Ryan Lee.

 ## Requirements

-The add-on uses extended spamd headers added by [Rmilter](https://github.com/vstakhov/rmilter).
+The add-on uses extended Rspamd headers added by [Rmilter](https://github.com/vstakhov/rmilter) (`X-Spamd-Result`) and (from version 0.8.0) headers added by Exim (`X-Spam-Score` and `X-Spam-Report`).

-To enable extended spam headers add the following line to `rmilter.conf`:
+To enable extended spam headers in Rmilter add the following line to `rmilter.conf`:
 ~~~
 spamd {
 ...
         extended_spam_headers = yes;
 };
 ~~~
+To enable headers in Exim refer to the "Integration with Exim MTA" section of [MTA integration](https://rspamd.com/doc/integration.html) document.

 ## Installation